Chosen People Ministries: Berlin, Germany

-In 2012, the organization opened one of the first buildings dedicated to Jewish evangelism in Europe since World War II in Berlin, Germany.
+In 2012, the organization a building dedicated to Jewish evangelism in Berlin, Germany.
 The Berlin center hosts a hospitality network, Shabbat fellowships, tandem language partnerships, and friendship ministries.

 Ramat Gan, Israel

 In 2017, Chosen People Ministries opened a Messianic Center in the Ramat Gan area of Greater Tel Aviv.
 The center hosts seminars on parenting, financial management, biblical counseling, as well as a bi-weekly women's Bible study.

+Toronto, Canada

+In 2019, Chosen People Ministries opened the Toronto Messianic Centre in Toronto, Ontario, Canada.
+The centre houses the headquarters of Chosen People Ministries in Canada, as well as serves as the meeting place for Kehillat Eytz Chaim (Tree of Life Congregation).

 Church affiliations and memberships

 Chosen People Ministries states that it is a member of the Evangelical Council for Financial Accountability, CrossGlobal Link, the Canadian Council of Christian Charities, the Christian Stewardship Association and the Evangelical Fellowship of Canada.